 We are required by God to conduct our lives with godly wisdom and spiritual understanding, but the most unruly evil, which is incapable of being subdued by self-effort or rigorous training, is the taming of the tongue.

-This little organ can produce the most beautiful blessings which give glory of God, while at the same time can pour forth the most un-sanctified filth and blasphemy which discredits His holy name - and these things read more...
+This little organ can produce the most beautiful blessings which give glory of God, while at the same time can pour forth the most un-sanctified filth and blasphemy which discredits His holy name.
+These things ought read more...

-There is a significant difference between true wisdom and false wisdom - between wisdom from above and the wisdom of the world.
-The world too often equates wisdom with knowledge while godly wisdom is given from above.. as the Spirit of God directs the steps of a man and guides him in his actions and attitude.
+There is a significant difference between true wisdom and false wisdom; between wisdom from above and the wisdom of the world.
+The world too often equates wisdom with knowledge, but godly wisdom is given from above, as the Spirit of God directs the steps of a man and guides him in his actions and attitude.

-Wisdom does not depend on how much knowledge a man manages to acquire but on how a man conducts himself in his every day read more...
+Wisdom does not depend on how much knowledge a man manages to acquire but on how a man conducts himself in his everyday life. read more...

 James had been calling believers to zealously guard their words and actions.
 He encouraged them to demonstrate this through both their righteous conduct and gentle wisdom.
 Being zealous for the things of God and having a passion for that which is honest and true is a good thing.
 However, when one's passion is diverted into egotistical self-seeking, or follows in an ungodly direction, it can have a devastating effect, and so James warns, "But if you have bitter read more...